binhe-lab/binhe-lab-pub/members/_posts/2024-05-25-zoe-marriner.md

 alumni: True
 start: 2024.05
 finish: 2024.07
-current_position: undergraduate student at U of New Mexico
+current_position: postbac research scholar in the Syed lab at Univ. of New Mexico
 cv:
 scholar:
 github: